Home

 It is better to get the funds from people before buying the farewell present.

-Keep a list of who has donated, and how much (if people have donated more that their 'share').
+Keep a list of who has donated, and how much.

 When you have the required amount, go ahead and purchase.

-If this is going to be an issue in the workplace, spend all the money on going away gifts.
+If that will become an issue, then spend all the money on going away gifts.

 • You are more likely to get donations if the person leaving has been at the workplace for a certain amount of time (at least a year in some organisations, longer for others) and if most of the people in the workplace has worked with them during that time.